More American Graffiti: Critical reception

 The film received negative reviews from critics, in contrast to the critical acclaim received by its predecessor.
 Rotten Tomatoes reported that of critics were positive based on reviews.
+On Metacritic, the film has a score of 44 out of 100 based on 10 reviews, indicating "mixed or average" reviews.

 Janet Maslin of The New York Times called it "grotesquely misconceived, so much so that it nearly eradicates fond memories of the original ...
 The times— the story is scattered like buckshot from 1964 to 1967— have grown dangerous, but these people haven't awakened at all.
 They're still the same fun-loving rock-and-rollers, and there's nothing they can't trivialize.
 So here is a comic look at campus rioting.
 Here are the beach party aspects of the Vietnam War."
 Dale Pollock of Variety stated in his review that "More American Graffiti may be one of the most innovative and ambitious films of the last five years, but by no means is it one of the most successful ... without a dramatic glue to hold the disparate story elements together, Graffiti is too disorganized for its own good, and the cross-cutting between different film styles only accentuates the problem."

 Gene Siskel of the Chicago Tribune gave the film two out of four stars and called it "one long confusing movie" that is "really too ambitious for its own good."
 On Sneak Previews, Roger Ebert said he thought it was a "much better film" than Siskel did, that he "had no trouble following it" and that "it's a film worth seeing."